 Once you’re transformed, your Dark Points serve to keep you in Dark Mode.
 Riku will lose the points whenever he takes damage, and also when his own cards are broken, in a reverse of the way he gained them in the first place.
 Once you lose your DP, Riku reverts to his normal form.
 This means at the start of the game, when you only have 10 DP, you’re not going to be staying in this form for very long.

 When in Dark Mode, a lot changes.
 Riku’s attack style is different, both on the ground and in the air, becoming generally faster, wider, and with an automatic stun effect against minor enemies.
 His dodge roll becomes absurd, taking him all but across the screen on the GBA.
 He also gains an aerial spinning attack that looks ridiculous and has a lot of trouble hitting small fliers like Iago and bell wizards, but hits very hard for how silly it looks.
 His damage is up, turning him into this serious force.
 Once you enter Dark Mode against minor Heartless, the fight is usually over.

-If you need to end the fight even faster, you now have new Sleights.
+If you need to end the fight even faster, your Sleights are enhanced.
 Not only are your Duel attacks upgraded in power and effect, but so is Holy Burst with Mickey, which now has a much longer duration (you’d think he wouldn’t approve of this transformation, but there you go).
 You also gain a few Sleights of your own, but only three.
 Yeah, the GBA version was counting on you going to all the trouble of entering Dark Mode to get your only Sleights in the entire game, and there are only three.
 Wow is the GBA’s version of R/R terrible.
 I just… nevermind, the issues will keep making themselves clear.
 Your sleights are Dark Break, a similar attack to Riku Replica’s Helm Splitter; Dark Firaga, which actually isn’t a Fire-aligned attack; and the almighty Dark Aura, which will take a combo of three 9’s to execute, and so isn’t necessarily available with every Gimmick Deck.